nim-lang/website/jekyll/community.md

 You can access the IRC logs of the #nim channel [here](https://irclogs.nim-lang.org).

 The #nim channel is primarily for on-topic discussion.
-There is also a semi-official #nim-offtopic channel for off-topic discussion.
+There is also an official #nim-offtopic channel for off-topic discussion.

 If you dislike being logged, there is also a #nim-nologs channel.